bio-phys/cnt-gaff/README.md

 The scripts invoke buildCstruct and acpype to generate some example CNTs with various functional groups at the rim.
 License: Free to use, modify and distribute

+ - **An example simulation set-up** without trajectories.
+This is only to document the set-up process of the simulations and was not tested on any other but MPIBP in-house clusters.

 #  Requirements: